Building in Nigeria's commercial hub collapses; 5 dead - NewsBreak

 Building in Nigeria's commercial hub collapses; 5 dead

-A three-story residential building has collapsed in Lagos, Nigeria ’s largest city, killing at least five people with many feared trapped, emergency response services said Monday.
+ABUJA, Nigeria — (AP) — A three-story residential building has collapsed in Lagos, Nigeria’s largest city, killing at least five people with many feared trapped, emergency response services said Monday.

 “Twenty-three people have been rescued alive including seven children and 16 adults,” said Ibrahim Farinloye of Nigeria’s National Emergency Management Agency.
 “Nine of those rescued alive have been treated and discharged.”